AkshatSood/ELEC0138_22-23_Assignment/README.md

 * _Training Dataset_: Used for training the machine learning gender detection model.
     * Can be downloaded from https://github.com/x4nth055/gender-recognition-by-voice
 * _Testing Dataset_: Used for evaluating the various sections of the code (i.e., audio transformation, encryption-decryption, speech-to-text, gender detection using the machine learning model).
-    * Can be downloaded from TODO
+    * Can be downloaded from https://www.openslr.org/12

 ## Project Structure